Herat, Afghanistan: What to pack, what to wear, and when to go [2023]

 Travel adapter

-A plug adapter that supports outlet types C and F. It's important that you find the correct type.
-The vast majority of adapters available are just plugs and require your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types C and F. Be sure to pick the necessary kind.
+The vast majority of adapters available online are simply plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one is sufficent for most places.

 Airplane phone mount